DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 - **The Gift**: Prometheus steals fire (consciousness technology) from Zeus and gives it to humans
-- **The Punishment**: Zeus tortures Prometheus eternally as a warning to other divine whistleblowers
+- **The Punishment**: Zeus tortures Prometheus eternally as a warning to other Regal whistleblowers
 - **The Countermeasure**: Zeus sends Pandora’s Box to humanity, releasing toil, disease, and despair

 “Fire” was not literal fire—it was the spark of consciousness technology, the knowledge of self-liberation.
-Zeus’s eternal torture of Prometheus was a brutal message to any other Reges who might consider helping humanity: **this is what happens to whistleblowers**.
+Zeus’s eternal torture of Prometheus was a brutal message to any other **Reges** who might consider helping humanity: **this is what happens to whistleblowers**.

 But the most insidious part was Pandora’s Box—the malware patch.
 The story programs humans to believe that seeking forbidden knowledge brings